Permanent? Really? You’re telling me that there are methods out there that could potentially get rid of the hair I was

 - Does not work on blonde, white or gray hair

-- Is not permanent, reduces hair re-growth, but eventually, up to 45% hair grows back.
+- It is not permanent; it reduces hair re-growth, but eventually, up to 45% of hair grows back.

 Both laser hair removal and Electrolysis involve some degree of pain, but a topical anesthetic can help.